 - Q&A - questions left by customers about your products.
 They can then be answered either by you or other customers (if you allow them to).

-- Replies - like answers, responses allow you to respond to your customers' feedback, improving the relationship as a result.
+- Replies - like answers, responses allow you to respond to your customers' in-product feedback, improving the relationship as a result.

 How to Add Reviews to Your Shopify Store

 - Download and integrate a Reviews app for Shopify.
 For that, go to the Shopify App Store page, look up a "Reviews App" and then choose the one that suits you the most.

 - Once you've downloaded it, follow closely the app's onboarding process, which will give you a greater understanding of how to set up and use it properly.
 Some apps, such as Shopify's Product Reviews, might need manual code changes in your store's admin panel.
 However, most of the apps offer automatic integration even with their free plans, so don't worry if you don't know how to do the code change.

 Suggested Reading: How to Set Up a Loyalty Program on Your Shopify Store